 - Some discomfort, especially when eating or talking excessively.

-- Feeling a little "run down," swollen glands, and tiredness.
+- Feeling a little "run down" and tired or getting swollen glands.
 You feel this way because your body sees the piercing as a foreign object and will send the troops (i.e. your immune system) to investigate.

 - Not being able to stick your tongue out fully.

 - A small amount of white or very pale yellow pus coming out of the piercing.
-This should have no odour.
+This should have no odor.

 Things That Are Not Normal

 - Excessive swelling that gets worse even after four days, so that the bar becomes embedded or painful, or the piercing feels as though blood flow is being cut off

 - Numbness or throbbing